ArturReyes/ArturReyes/README.md

 - 👋 Hi, I’m @ArturReyes
-- 👀 I’m interested in ... making beautiful web experiences
+- 👀 Crafting web experiences with care.
+Exploring design, UX, and interactivity.
-- 🌱 I’m currently learning ...
-React
+-
 - 📫 How to reach me ...  hi@arturoreyes.me

 <!---